nedjo/openoutreach/profiles/openoutreach/modules/contrib/calendar/README.txt

 Creates calendar displays of Views results.

-Create a new calendar by enabling or cloning the default calendar, changing the date argument to use the correct date field(s), and setting up the year, month, day, week, and block views with the desired styles and fields.
+Create a new calendar by using the calendar template for the desired date field.
+See a link to create a view from a template at the top of the Views listing page.

 If the Calendar iCal module is enabled, an iCal feed can be attached to the view.